filbertlai/ENGG1340group56/README.md

 - **Read the statistic report of user's financial state**

-(Statistic report shows monthly income and expenses, percentages of income and expenses of each categories, trend of monthly income, expenditures and assets)
+(Statistic report shows monthly income and expenses, percentages of income and expenses of each category, the trend of monthly income, expenditures and assets)

 - **Set a budget plan for the future months**

-(User can estimate the income and plan the expenditures of each categories in order to carry out the long-term financial planning)
+(User can estimate the income and plan the expenditures of each category in order to carry out the long-term financial planning)

 - **Receive notification as a reminder according to the budget plan**